Frequently Asked Questions...

 When can I register?

 Currently, no registration is available, due to COVID - 19.
 Do not attempt to register or pay.
+It is possible that some virtual offerings may be posted, tba.
+Follow the Friends of SNFC Facebook page for up to the minute announcements.

 What is the difference between UCorp workskhops and CEL classes on the SNFC calendar?